jcarlosorte/TFG/README.md

 License
 --------
-Copyright 2018 by UGR - Universidad de Granada Permission to use, copy, or modify these programs and their documentation for educational and research purposes only and without fee is hereby granted, provided that this copyright notice appears on all copies and supporting documentation.
+Copyright 2020 by UGR - Universidad de Granada Permission to use, copy, or modify these programs and their documentation for educational and research purposes only and without fee is hereby granted, provided that this copyright notice appears on all copies and supporting documentation.
 For any other uses of this software, in original or modified form, including but not limited to distribution in whole or in part, specific prior permission must be obtained from Universidad de Granada.
 These programs shall not be used, rewritten, or adapted as the basis of a commercial software or hardware product without first obtaining appropriate licenses from the Universidad de Granada.
 Universidad de Granada makes no representations about the suitability of this software for any purpose.
 It is provided "as is" without express or implied warranty.

 Questions and Issues
 --------------------

-If you find any bugs or have any questions about this code, please create an issue on [GitHub](https://github.com/jcarlosorte/TFG/issues), or contact Gary Doran at <jcarlosorte@correo.ugr.es>.
+If you find any bugs or have any questions about this code, please create an issue on [GitHub](https://github.com/jcarlosorte/pyMIL-BNF/issues), or contact Juan Carlos Orte at <jcarlosorte@correo.ugr.es>.
 Of course, I cannot guarantee any support for this software.